shreyasminocha/shreyasminocha.me/content/blog/commit-message-setup.md

 # Provide links to any relevant tickets, articles or other resources
 ```

-I can't seem to remember *where* I found this, but in my attempts to trace it, I found [a blog post providing a very similar template](//codeinthehole.com/tips/a-useful-template-for-commit-messages).
+This template makes it easier to frame commits in accordance with the seven rules I mentioned earlier.
+I can't seem to remember *where* I found this, but in my attempts to trace it, I found [a blog post](//codeinthehole.com/tips/a-useful-template-for-commit-messages) providing a very similar template.
 As it turns out, git allows you to use a text file as a template for your commit messages.

 ```sh
 git config --global commit.template "/Users/example/dotfiles/commit-msg-template"